 If you never had fried oyster mushrooms, once you do you will be hooked!
 I cooked these for my dad while watching the game and my dad ate the entire bowl only leaving me with 3 pieces (hey I still love the guy!)
 Yes they are that good!

 The key to frying these mushrooms is having both a wet and dry batter.
 My dad tried to do it on his own with just the dry batter and it didn't turn out to good (poor guy he didn't know lol).
-You dip your mushrooms in your wet flour batter and then you coat them in your dry batter before frying.
-Because this is not animal flesh, there will be no need to fry for more than 3 minutes
+First you make your wet batter by adding your flour, seasonings and water to a bowl and mix well until completely combined.

 Curve builders, even though this recipe is high in calories, fried food is nothing something that is healthy that should be eaten daily.
 But it's nice to have as treat every blue moon.
 Enjoy!

-Fried Oyster Musrhooms
+Fried Oyster Mushrooms

-- 1 cup water, more or less
+- 1 cup water more or less

 - 1 teaspoon onion powder